 Think about this: which marketing channels can you simply “turn on” and expect immediate results?
 Now, which of those will produce leads that close quickly in the sales process?
 Well, let’s go through some broad categories:

-There are lots of other channels to consider, of course, but I think you get the idea – like nearly everything else in business, marketing requires infrastructure and a lot of attention to keep it running efficiently.
+Like nearly everything else in business, marketing requires infrastructure and a lot of attention to keep it running efficiently, but keep an eye forward.
 Don’t get so caught up in the present that you forget to plan for the future.
-Don’t get so wrapped up in Plan A that you forget to consider contingency.
 You wouldn’t want to suddenly find yourself short on supply to sell, but being short on people to buy it is just as big a problem.